LaiqueMirza/hdfc/README.md

 7. After giving the permission refresh the browser
 8. Hurrah you started the project

-The project shows hdfc bank near you with in 5km radius
+The project shows hdfc bank near you with in 5km radius, you can use the site in desktop or mobile

 # Getting Started with Create React App